andreus-sebes/showtime-plugin-webmedia/README.markdown

 In PS3, i want to change the localization of the xml file but showtime doesn't let me enter text.

 The problem is that Showtime doesn't have a virtual keyboard.
 This is a Showtime problem.
-There is several issues registed: https://www.lonelycoder.com/redmine/issues/2; https://www.lonelycoder.com/redmine/issues/680; https://www.lonelycoder.com/redmine/issues/687
+There are several issues registed: https://www.lonelycoder.com/redmine/issues/2; https://www.lonelycoder.com/redmine/issues/680; https://www.lonelycoder.com/redmine/issues/687

 Workaround: You have 2 options: